ORX reporting standards:

 Both sets of standards are maintained in collaboration with our Definitions Working Groups.
 They are continually updated to reflect contemporary issues and to meet the reporting requirements of our members in an ever-changing landscape.

 The current edition of the banking operational risk reporting standards (B-ORRS) was approved by the ORX Board in 2016.
-We've just released a revision to this edition, which outlines new reporting requirements for tax events (see section 3.2.4).
+Our latest revision to this edition outlines new reporting requirements for tax events (see section 3.2.4).

 The B-ORRS is in two parts - the first outlines the definitions and reporting requirements, the second contains a detailed description of each of the data categories.